a4399518s/outline-client/README.md

 ## Building the shared web app

-Outline clients share the same web app across all platforms.
+Super Net clients share the same web app across all platforms.
 This code is located in the src/www directory.
 If you are making changes to the shared web app and do not need to test platform-specific functionality, you can test in a desktop browser by running:

 ```sh
 npm run action src/www/start